ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 This specification also refers to the following terminology.

 * Token hash: identifier of an access token, in binary format encoding.
-The token hash has no relation to other possibly used token identifiers, such as the 'cti' (CWT ID) claim of CBOR Web Tokens (CWTs) {{RFC8392}}.
+The token hash has no relation to other access token identifiers possibly used, such as the 'cti' (CWT ID) claim of CBOR Web Tokens (CWTs) {{RFC8392}}.

 * Token Revocation List (TRL): a collection of token hashes such that the corresponding access tokens have been revoked but are not expired yet.